Iridreth/PingMoreLouderer/README.md

 This addon will also allow you to hear ping sounds whether you have sound effects enabled or disabled.

-There are no options, all you need to do is install the addon.
+There are no options and it uses minimal resources.
+All you need to do is install the addon.
 It just works!